Education and CPD

 The ECCE is a member of the European Association for Quality Assurance in Higher Education (ENQA) and adheres to the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).

 The European Academy of Chiropractic (EAC) is the sub-committee of the ECU concerned with the promotion and facilitation of continuing professional development (CPD), including Graduate Education Programmes (GEP).
 It was established in 2007 with the express aim of improving access to lifelong learning for chiropractors in all ECU member national associations.

-The EAC is led by a Dean, Dr Lise Lothe, supported by a Governing Council whose role it is to direct the EAC and ensure that its aims and objectives are satisfied.
+The EAC is led by the chairman, Tom Michielsen, MD, MSc (chiro), FEAC supported by a Governing Council whose role it is to direct the EAC and ensure that its aims and objectives are satisfied.

 The EAC promotes an effective transition between chiropractic graduates and professional chiropractors by means of a structured Graduate Education Programme.
 By working with established stakeholders, the aim of the EAC GEP programme is to ensure that all national chiropractic associations offer a structured learning programme for new graduates entering the chiropractic profession.
 To support this, the EAC organises regular GEP seminars.

 The EAC also accredits CPD activities by awarding points for attendance.
 Its aim is to ensure that all chiropractors within the ECU complete a minimum of 30 hours of CPD activity each year.
 This may be in the form of structured learning, i.e. attending conferences and seminars, or learning alone, i.e. reading professional journals.
 One point is awarded for each hour of approved learning.